CT712 LANforge RF Noise Generator and RADAR Simulator

 area where you will not interfere with legitimate RF Equipment or RADAR devices.

-The CT712 can support many RADAR types, but not all.
+The CT712 can support many RADAR types.
 It is an affordable tool for

 basic RADAR signal testing, but it is NOT a replacement for a fully compliant RADAR